 Insomnia is when you have trouble sleeping.
-Chronic insomnia is when a persons sleeping problem lasts for four weeks or longer.
-This causes you to feel tired and have less energy.
-You may also worry about being able to sleep.
+Chronic insomnia is when your sleeping problem lasts for four weeks or longer.
+This can cause you to feel tired and have less energy.

 Some people with insomnia fall asleep easily, but wake up in the middle of the night and can't get back to sleep.
 Others may have trouble falling asleep when they first go to bed.